 (Side note: I finally made it to Egypt in December 2008 during my RTW trip)

 A Layoff Becomes a Turning Point

-As I mentioned in the beginning, losing my job was a rude awakening.
-I used my anger and annoyance to get a grip on my life and chart a new course.
+As I mentioned initially, losing my job was a rude awakening, and I used my anger and annoyance to get a grip on my life and chart a new course.

 My next job would have a purpose higher than allowing me to buy more stuff.

-It's hard to believe I came up with that plan 17 years ago.
-I certainly had no idea how it'd come to impact my life and work at the time.
-I just knew what I wanted, and made a plan to do it.
+It's hard to believe I developed that plan 17 years ago.
+I certainly had no idea how it'd impact my life and work at the time; I just knew what I wanted and made a plan to do it.

 At the same time, I also began reading about Buddhism, starting with A Path with Heart by Jack Kornfield.

 I mention this because a key concept in Buddhism is that suffering is caused by attachment.
 Therefore, we can decrease our pain if we practice non-attachment.

 I consciously decided to lessen my attachment to material possessions to save for future travel experiences.